 We commonly receive enquiries from international students on a temporary visa who wish to buy property in Australia.

 The difficulty is that most banks have very strict lending criteria when approving a student visa mortgage.
-If you approved, then the lender may then impose a higher interest rate..
+Even if you are approved, then the lender may then impose a higher interest rate.

 It also depends on whether or not you are working, as your employment status can affect your ability to get approval.

 Are you currently receiving funds through a scholarship